 Who else loves that Singapore is a multicultural city?
-From having three religious monuments side by side in one street (looking at you, Chinatown!) to celebrating festivals like Chinese New Year, Hari Raya Puasa and Deepavali, we’re a cultural bunch.
-Come 21 September, we’re prepping for Mid-Autumn Festival.
+From having three religious monuments side by side on one street (looking at you, Chinatown!) to celebrating festivals like Chinese New Year, Hari Raya Puasa and Deepavali, we’re a cultural bunch.
+Come 29 September 2023, we’re prepping for the Mid-Autumn Festival in Singapore.
 Here’s everything you need to know…

 This 2,000-odd-year-old festival is also believed to originate from the tradition of worshipping the moon during the Song Dynasty.
 To celebrate, families and friends come together for moon-viewing parties (it’s known to shine the brightest during this period), with lanterns, mooncakes and autumn fruits like pomelo.

 The folklore that has us over the moon

 Just like many festivals, the Mid-Autumn Festival is rife with mythical stories.
 The most bittersweet and popular folklore follows the Moon Goddess, Chang’e.
 Her husband Hou Yi was a Chinese archer who saved the world from burning to ashes by shooting down nine blazing suns, leaving just one.

 He was rewarded with an elixir of immortality but decided not to consume it to be with his wife.
 Knowing about the elixir, a greedy apprentice Peng Meng broke into Hou Yi’s house but was caught by Chang’e.
 In a turn of events, Chang’e drank the elixir and floated to the moon.

 Left alone on earth, the devastated Hou Yi prepared a feast each year when the moon glowed the brightest, just to catch a glimpse of his wife.
 It soon turned into a tradition of offering worship to the Moon Goddess.